 Adult summer program participants may use the library's computers as they are available, including those on Level A. Summer youth program participants may use the library's computers only while directly supervised by staff from their programs.
 We assume that students will always treat the Library’s equipment with the same respect they accord the Library’s books and journals.
 Youth program participants who appear to be without supervision or who abuse materials or equipment will be asked to leave the library.

 For extended classroom instruction on computers, groups must book their own computer labs and should not count on regularly using library computers for classes.
-The computers on Level A can be used for summer program classes occasionally, with a 24-hour advance online by contacting Jan Jourdain by email or phone (x8209).
-Because of variable summer schedules, please do not leave voicemail to reserve a time on Level A. Summer programs must arrange for printing privileges by contacting the IT Help Desk at x2526.
+Summer programs must arrange for printing privileges by contacting the IT Help Desk at x2526.

-In the summer librarians staff the Frost Library reference desk from 11am-3pm Monday-Friday.
+In the summer librarians staff the Frost Library reference desk from 12:30-3pm Monday-Friday.
 In addition to this one-on-one research assistance, reference librarians can give orientation to the Library to teachers and counselors from the youth programs if they make appointments in advance.
 They can also provide introductions to library resources to other groups that have made special arrangements directly with them (x5387) or (x2319).
 Occasionally reference librarians meet with classes from secondary school programs (always supervised by their teachers).
 Teachers should contact Reference and talk over their projects and what they expect their students to learn about the Library.
 Do not forget that the Amherst College collection focuses on college level research; younger students, no matter how bright, will look for special guidance from their teachers in this Library.

 Archivists are available to offer support to scholars who have come to use rare and archival materials in the Archives & Special Collections.
 Please contact them directly at x2299 for further information.